matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="getFirstRow" id="getFirstRow"></a>
 ### `getFirstRow()`

-Returns the first DataTable in the DataTable array.
+Returns the first element in the Map's array.

 #### Signature